mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

         - 1024x1024

     Predictor
         Which predictor to use in conjunction with the :guilabel:`MA tree`.
 Where VarDCT compresses the image by abstracting complex gradients into mathematical functions, Modular Mode compresses sections by determining if it can be described by its neighbouring pixels, like 'the same color as the pixel to the left'.
 This is a predictor, and you can select which predictor you'd prefer to be used.
-Recommended values is :guilabel:`Default`.
+Recommended value is :guilabel:`Default`.

         - Default -- Let the encoder choose.
         - Zero -- Always returns the value 0.